Case Study: Air Waybills, Tracking and Cross-Border Compliance

 Air Canada is among the 15 largest commercial airlines in the world, offering direct passenger service to more than 175 destinations on five continents.
 The airline is the largest provider of scheduled passenger services in the Canadian market, the Canada-U.S. transborder market and in the international market to and from Canada.
 Air Canada is a founding member of Star Alliance™, providing the world’s most comprehensive air transportation network.
 Its mission is “To Connect Canada and the World”.

-As part of ongoing efforts to continually improve business processes and reduce costs, Air Canada was in need of an innovative document management solution to facilitate the management of large volumes of paper-based Air Waybills and supporting documents associated with shipments handled by Air Canada Cargo.
-Those volumes include approx. 500,000 Air Waybills and 1.5 million pages annually.
+As part of ongoing efforts to continually improve business processes and reduce costs, Air Canada was in need of an innovative document management solution to facilitate the management of large volumes of paper-based Air Waybills and supporting documents associated to shipments handled by Air Canada Cargo.
+Those volumes include approx. 500,000 Air Waybills and 1.6 million pages annually.

 Each shipment that is handled by Air Canada Cargo carries pertinent shipment documentation as it passes through various cities and locations until it arrives at its final destination.
 The most important of these documents is called the Air Waybill, which is the agreement between the shipper and the carrier, outlining the conditions of contract for carriage and which is often required for border control in cross-border transport.
 Having 7 x 24 x 365 days of secure and fast access to the documentation is crucial to Air Canada Cargo staff, so choosing a trusted partner was a key element for Air Canada.

 Octacom was chosen as the preferred vendor after an extensive evaluation process.
 Octacom was recognized as a vendor focused on technology and innovation while being flexible and adaptable to Air Canada’s desired requirements.
 Octacom proposed, developed and implemented a complete turnkey document management solution, leveraging its Odiss™ Document Management Software.